Yasaman1997/Microprocessors-1/README.md

 ## Addressing Modes
 Instructions can be categorized based on **how they access data** and **how they perform operations** on those data.
 This category consist of about 10 modes that controls this access and operation.

+# Instruction Format
+Each instruction in ATmega16 consists of two parts:
+* Opcode: Indicates to ALU what to do.
+* Operands: Numbers on which the ALU operates.

 #ATmega 16 Addressing Modes